vKirtiP/learning-app-ecommerce/README.md

 This is a sample e-commerce application built for learning purposes.

+A shell script in the name of deploy-ecommerce-application.sh is written which will automate the whole process which is mentioned belown.

-Automating the whole deployment process of this sample project on CentOS systems:
+This will be deployed on CentOS systems:

 ## Deploy Pre-Requisites